status-im/nimbus-eth2/docs/the_nimbus_book/src/faq.md

 ## What's the Beacon Chain?

-A complete introduction to the beacon chain can be found in the [Ethereum 2.0 blog series](https://our.status.im/two-point-oh-the-beacon-chain/).
+You can find a complete introduction to the beacon chain in our [Ethereum 2.0 blog series](https://our.status.im/two-point-oh-the-beacon-chain/).

 In short, the beacon chain is the brain underpinning eth2 -- the next generation of Ethereum.
 It contains all of the machinery behind eth2's consensus.